Towards the Theory of Unsupervised Federated Learning: Non-asymptotic Analysis of Federated EM Algorithms: Federated Learning on Mixture of Distributions

 \subsection{Related Works}

 \textbf{Federated learning (FDL):} While there exists an extensive body of literature on FDL, the majority of it centers around the supervised learning paradigm.
 Notable frameworks within supervised FDL include COCOA \citep{jaggi2014communication}, MOCHA \citep{smith2017federated}, and FedAvg \citep{mcmahan2017communication}.
-To accommodate varying task characteristics, FedProx was introduced by \cite{li2020federated}.
-See \cite{yang2019federated} and \cite{li2020federatedsurvey} for a comprehensive overview on supervised FDL.
-In contrast to supervised FDL, much less attention has been given to unsupervised FDL with mixture models. \cite{marfoq2021federated} examined a similar FDL problem presented in this paper and introduced a federated EM algorithm without exploring the estimation error of the parameter estimators. \cite{dieuleveut2021federated} also proposed a federated EM algorithm which supports communication compression and partial participation. \cite{wu2023personalized} adapted the EM algorithm to the scenario where predictors are from Gaussian Mixture Models (GMMs) and the regression models can encompass general mixture models.
-Notably, none of these papers provided finite-sample results for their EM algorithm nor discussed the adversarial attacks and outlier tasks.
+To accommodate varying task characteristics, FedProx was introduced by \citet{li2020federated}.
+See \citet{yang2019federated} and \citet{li2020federatedsurvey} for a comprehensive overview of supervised FDL.
+In contrast to supervised FDL, much less attention has been given to unsupervised FDL with mixture models. \citet{marfoq2021federated} examined a similar FDL problem presented in this paper and introduced a federated EM algorithm without exploring the estimation error of the parameter estimators. \citet{dieuleveut2021federated} also proposed a federated EM algorithm that supports communication compression and partial participation. \citet{wu2023personalized} adapted the EM algorithm to the scenario where predictors are from Gaussian Mixture Models (GMMs) and the regression models can encompass general mixture models.
+Notably, none of these papers provided finite-sample results for their EM algorithm (which is the key to interpreting their practical successes) nor discussed the adversarial attacks and outlier tasks.
 Our work complements this line of research by explicitly accommodating outlier tasks, providing comprehensive finite-sample results, and applying the developed theory to illustrative model examples.
+Our theory illustrates when and how the aforementioned federated EM algorithms \citep{dieuleveut2021federated, marfoq2021federated, wu2023personalized} outperform local single-task learning.
 Note that there exist works on clustered FDL, wherein tasks are organized into several groups with tasks within each group being identical (task-level mixture) \citep{ghosh2020efficient, kong2020meta, su2022global}.
 This setting differs from ours, where each task's data originates from a mixture model at the sample level.